apache/seatunnel/docs/en/connector-v2/sink/Doris.md

   description of Doris
 - rowtype_primary_key: Used to get the primary key in the upstream schema (maybe a list)
 - rowtype_unique_key: Used to get the unique key in the upstream schema (maybe a list)
+- rowtype_duplicate_key: Used to get the duplicate key in the upstream schema (only for doris source, maybe a list)

 ## Data Type Mapping